agsti/personal_site/content/blog/personal_project/index.md

 #### Blank canvas

-I like to think of software engineering as the repeating process of
+I like to think of software development as the repeating process of

 - Define the problem to solve
 - Analyzing constraints